Typography is the art of arranging letters and numbers in such a way that they are appealing, legible, and clear to the user.

 Halfway through the text, the reader may start to lose focus of the words and it may be a turn-off to see such long paragraphs.

-This may cause the reader to turn away from reading what you have to say, even if it was the answer to his question.
+This causes readers to turn away from reading what you have to say, even if it was the answer to his question.

 A good fix for this is to find the optimal size for your paragraphs and stick with it.